haklein/Powder-O-Matic/README.md

 mode), a DC socket and two G36 4-pin sockets for the stepper motors.

 A complete BOM can be found here: https://github.com/haklein/Powder-O-Matic/blob/master/BOM.md

+As I've been aksed multiple times, these config settings for the FX120i do work fine for me:

+ btPr 2, bPs 5, Prt 3, Spd 20, trc 0, cond 0.